mark3982/water.rs/README.md

  * simple and easy to manage a single endpoint than multiple channels since you can send and recieve to multiple endpoints (threads) from a single endpoint
  * easy to segment loads by creating a separate network

+Some disadvantages:

+ * more attention must be paid not to overload a network depending on your usage
+ * asynchronous send (default) overload can result in excess memory usage and limits can cause lost messages

+Asynchronous Versus Synchronous
+===

+The `recv` and `send` calls are asynchronous and will not block but can fail.
+The failure is actually a feature.
+The `send` can have a partial failure where certain endpoints were not able to recieve because there message queue reached it's limit.
+A queue reaching its limits can be caused by the endpoint not being read enough or an overload situation in which it is impossible to read it fast enough which depends entirely on the situation.

+The `recvorblock` and `sendorblock` calls are synchronous and will block until success or timeout.
+The `sendorblock` call can partially fail if a timeout is reached and one or more endpoints may not have recieved the message because of their queues reaching limits.

+Limits
+===

+A limit is specified to prevent memory system exhaustion which would eventually happen and result in run away memory usage that could leave the system unstable and unusable.
+To prevent this all endpoints have a default limit which may or may not be ideal for your application.
+You are encouraged to adjust this limit to your needs with `setlimitpending` where the value represents the maximum number of pending messages.
+This maximum number is not related to the memory consumed by the messages.
+To limit based on memory used in the incoming queue for each endpoint you should use `setlimitmemory`.
+The memory limit is a little misleading as message data is actually shared between endpoints.
+So a one megabyte message does not consume two megabyte for two endpoints but rather one megabyte plus roughly thirty-two bytes for each endpoint who recieves the message.

+Asynchronous Send And Synchronous Receive Example
+==

 An example of synchronous blocking.
 By default `recv` is asynchrnous.
 We use `recvorblock`:
 ```
     extern crate time;